virtualagc/virtualagc/yaShuttle/yaHAL-S/README.txt

 Besides the BNF grammar of Preprocessed HAL/S, there also exists a description of the grammer in the LBNF language.
 LBNF stands for "labelled" BNF.
-In fact, we use LBNF throughout, but also provide some documentation in BNF, just because it's more familiar to most programmers.
+In fact, we use LBNF internally, but can also provide trace info in BNF, just because it's more familiar to most programmers.
 If you're so-inclined, you can compare these various grammars at the following links: